@metreeca/qest - v0.9.2

 Module state

-Defines types for describing resource states and partial updates in REST/JSON APIs, using native JSON types with localized text support:
+Defines types for describing resource states and partial updates in REST/JSON APIs, using native JSON types with localised text support:

 • Resource — Complete resource state (HTTP GET/PUT)